I've got game.

 While it doesn't necessarily align with what the general population defines as traditional learning, my siblings and I (and the many friends we've met through the home school network), have learned skills many brick & mortar schools often can't teach: the tremendous ability to learn how to research on my own; to be able to learn on my own.; to take full responsibility for my learning and my habits.
 I follow my own syllabus and track my own assignments.
 I've learned how to teach myself if & when needed.

 I know what it's like to bear down on my academics so that I have the time needed to advance my swimming goals.
 I'm a competitive asset on my local high school swim team.

 It's because I have a balanced, independent educational experience that I can join multiple sports teams, while still being active in my church.

-As for time managment – I nailed that down years ago, by learning early on how to juggle academic schedules and swim practice.
+As for time management – I nailed that down years ago by learning early on how to juggle academic schedules and swim practice.
 Simply put, I have the self-discipline that I'll need as I move on to higher education.